 Equihash was invented by Dr. Dmitry Khovratovich and Alex Biryukov to allow ordinary users by not allowing the workload to be split into smaller work packages.
 In other words, In other words, how much mining one can do is based on how much RAM they have.
 Reliance on RAM as the bottleneck resource for generating proofs makes network ASIC resistant.

 Therefore, it lets users mine on PCs with multiple processing cores and more RAM space than on specialized hardware chips.

-With this algorithm, competing with more miners make more lucrative pay-out to participants.
+With this algorithm, competing with more miners make a more lucrative payout to participants.

-The fact that its allows equal contribution in the Proof-of-Work process means it is hailed as more democratic than traditional SHA256 mining protocol.
+The fact that it allows equal contribution in the Proof-of-Work process means it is hailed as more democratic than traditional SHA256 mining protocol.